 This site is not a portfolio or a platform.

-It is an archive of thought — open, unfinished, and attentive.
+It is a practice of thought — open, unfinished, and attentive.

 Photography by: Alicja Kalinska Photography